 When:

-Where: To be announced, east of Sammamish Lake in the Redmond / Sammamish / Issaquah / Bellevue area
+Where: To be announced, in the Redmond / Sammamish / Issaquah / East-Bellevue area

 2D: Digital painting and drawing